Shayennn/Merkle-Docker/README.md

 # MKC Trading terminal

-This is docker-compose file and directory structure guideline for deploy UAT.
+This is docker-compose file and directory structure guideline for deploy UAT, Prod.

 For production, please add logging driver to keep logs from all system.